Updater/Updater.github.io/README.md

 <a name="blank_lines"/>
 ### Blank Lines

-Separate top-level function and class definitions with a single blank line.
+Separate top-level functions, class definitions and other major sections of code with two blank lines.

 Separate method definitions inside of a class with a single blank line.